 - Funding the cooperation

-- Political framework
+- Political framework – indicators, strategies, priorities

-- Priorities of the cooperation
+- Priorities of science and research

-- Cooperation within the EU
+- Cooperation and potential at EU level

 Please get in touch, if you have questions about the support services provided by the International Bureau.